John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/README.md

 <br>
 Created by brainstorming sessions (8+ hours) with ChatGPT, and having a failed start before deciding the best path forward was to use echarts4r.
 The heavy lift coding was done by Claude, but I did have some good coding inputs.
 However, I mostly contributed design ideas and what features to add.
+Claude did lead me astray by finding and quickly using an R package that had Gapminder data without fertility information and with data only every 5 years.
+Without too much effort I found the DSLabs
+R package which had more complete Gapminder data.

 A strange new world, you direct the process, but sometimes you are just the monkey running code for AI and telling it what you see.
-If you need something customized, one approach is to just fork the repo and tell Claude or another AI what you need.
+If you need something customized, one approach is to just fork the repo, upload the necessary code file(s) and tell Claude or another AI what you need.

 ---